ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 #### Coming from other engines

 Other engines also have good sources of documentation for Lua.
-Check out our [other-engines](../../getting_started/other_engines.md) page that has a few hints on whats different between them and **CORE**.
+Check out our [other-engines](../../getting_started/other_engines.md) page that has a few hints on what's different between them and **CORE**.

 ## Basics